 - supervision, monitoring and testing of the person’s compliance with those procedures.

 A FICA is an agreement which allows for decreased regulatory compliance costs.
 Our decision to enter into a FICA depends on:

 - whether there are reasonable grounds to believe that the FICA will ensure the compliance of food imported into Australia with Australian food standards

 - the requirements of public health and safety.

 This is a requirement of significant trust and responsibility.
-Accordingly, our policy is to ensure that FICAs are entered into only with entities that have demonstrated capability to meet appropriate verification and compliance requirements.
+Accordingly, our policy is to ensure that a FICA is entered into only with entities that have demonstrated capability to meet appropriate verification and compliance requirements.

-This requires the person responsible for the FICA and any associates conducting activities under the FICA to be trustworthy, show an ability to comply with requirements, and a capability to undertake agreed procedures that give effect to the FICA.
-It is important we have confidence that the person and their associates will operate within the scope of their approval and comply with conditions and requirements.
+This requires the person responsible for the FICA and any authorised personnel conducting activities under the FICA to be trustworthy, show an ability to comply with requirements, and a capability to undertake agreed procedures that give effect to the FICA.
+It is important we have confidence that the person and their authorised personnel will operate within the scope of their approval and comply with conditions and requirements.